sxzhang25/product-manifold-learning/README.md

 python generate_data.py params/params_rectangle3d.json params/params_torus.json
 ```

 will generate two separate datasets.
-The datasets will be .pickle files located in the `data/` folder.
+The datasets will be pickle files located in the `data/` folder.

 Specifications for the datasets used in the paper can be changed by changing the keys in the params file.